-In the state of Maryland, it is against the Financial Responsibility Law to drive without at least the required car insurance coverage.
-In fact, you can’t even register your car without your insurer signing and submitting a FR-19 form to the Motor Vehicle Administration (MVA) for you.
-State law requires you to carry the following amounts of liability insurance: a minimum of $30,000 for bodily injury per person, $60,000 bodily injury per accident and $15,000 property damage.
+In the state of Maryland, it is against the Financial Responsibility Law to drive without the minimum required car insurance coverage.
+In fact, you can’t even register your car without your insurer signing and submitting an FR-19 form to the Motor Vehicle Administration (MVA) for you.
+State law requires you to carry a minimum of $30,000 for bodily injury per person, $60,000 for bodily injury per accident and $15,000 for property damage per accident.
 Not having valid car insurance can mean heavy fines and even jail time.

-If you fail to present valid proof of active insurance when requested by law enforcements, such as at traffic stops or at scene of accident, you will be fined for driving without insurance.
-For a 1st offense, which is considered a misdemeanor, you are slapped with a $1,000 fine and possibly up to one-year imprisonment for providing false evidence of car insurance.
-In addition, you are hit with administrative penalties for an insurance lapse (see below), as well as 5 points on your license.
+If you fail to present valid proof of active insurance when requested by law enforcement, such as at a traffic stop or at the scene of an accident, you will be fined for driving without insurance.
+For a first offense, which is considered a misdemeanor, you could get up to a $1,000 fine and a one-year imprisonment for providing false evidence of car insurance.
+In addition, you’ll be hit with administrative penalties for an insurance lapse, as well as five points on your license.

-For a 2nd offense, the jail time increases to two years and the fine can surpass $2,000.
-At the least, you could be charged with another 5 points on your license, which will definitely lead to the MVA issuing you a Notice of Suspension.
-The MVA could require you to enroll in a Driver Improvement Program.
+For a second offense, the jail time could increase to two years, and the fine can be as much as $2,000.
+At the very least, you could be charged with another five points on your license, which would definitely lead to the MVA issuing you a Notice of Suspension.
+The MVA could require you to enroll in a driver improvement program.
 The penalty for both the first and subsequent offenses can also raise your insurance rates in the future.